1968 South Carolina Gamecocks football team

 The 1968 South Carolina Gamecocks football team represented the University of South Carolina as a member of the Atlantic Coast Conference (ACC) during the 1968 NCAA University Division football season.
 Led by third-year head coach Paul Dietzel, the Gamecocks compiled an overall record of 4–6 with a mark of 4–3 in conference play, placing fourth in the ACC.
 The team played home games at Carolina Stadium in Columbia, South Carolina.

+The 1968 season remains the last in which South Carolina regularly wore helmets without a gamecock featured on them, instead featuring a garnet 'C'.
+The gamecock helmets had been worn in 1966 and 1967 and would be reinstated in 1969.